 Once our project joins, who holds its assets (money, copyrights, trademarks, etc.)?

-Similarly, any copyrights, trademarks, domain name or other assets transferred to a project can also be held by Conservancy on behalf of the project.
+Similarly, any copyrights, trademarks, domain name or other assets transferred to a project are typically held by Conservancy on behalf of the project.
 A significant service that Conservancy provides its members is a vehicle through which copyright ownership in the project can be unified.
 There are several advantages to having a consolidated copyright structure, including that it makes enforcement activity easier and more effective.
 However, copyright, trademark, and domain name assignment is not a requirement in order to join Conservancy, rather, it is an option for those projects that ask for it.

 If our project joins, must it be a member project of Conservancy forever?

 All agreements between member projects and Conservancy stipulate clearly that the member project can leave Conservancy with a few months' notice.
 Federal tax exemption law, though, states that projects must transfer their assets from Conservancy in a way that is consistent with Conservancy's not-for-profit tax status — meaning the assets cannot be transferred to an individual or a for-profit entity.
-Generally, a project would either find another fiscal sponsor or form their own independent tax-exempt non-profit.
+Generally, a project would either find another fiscal sponsor or form their own independent tax-exempt 501(c)(3) non-profit.

 We fully expect that some Conservancy projects will ultimately wish to form their own non-profit 501(c)(3) organizations; that's why we design our agreements with projects to allow them to leave to another 501(c)(3) organization.
 Typically, projects join Conservancy because the project leaders don't want the burdens of running a non-profit themselves.
 Often, as projects grow, leaders get interested in the non-profit management and organizational side of the activities and are then prepared to take on the additional work themselves.